Sbai7/TwoPhasesParticleTransport/README.md

 This is an open source project, it is distributed under the [GPL v3](https://www.gnu.org/licenses/gpl-3.0.html).
 Anyone is free to use, learn, modify, develop or contribute to the code is welcome.
 Take a look at the contributing guidelines for starting to contribute to the project.

 # Documentation
 Detailed documentation of the code is under preparation.
-Start by reading the accompagning paper to understand the theory behind.
-Examples in this paper are included in the code for *reproducible science* they will be explained and posted to the project wiki pages.
+Start by reading the accompagning paper to understand the theory behind it.
+Examples in this paper are included in the code to promote *reproducible science*.
+They will be explained and posted to the project wiki pages as soon as possible.